 Any visitor who spends time at Bom Retiro — with its sweeping views of the valley floor and steep vine-covered terraces culminating in a blue sky — will understand what Jean-Claude Rouzaud meant.

-In 1997, the House created the Ervamoira on-site museum, aimed at environmental, enological, archaeological and anthropological research of the Valley Côa.
-The museum and vineyards are located in an area designated by UNESCO as the World Heritage Site.
+In 1997, the House created the Ervamoira on-site museum, aimed at environmental, oenological, archaeological and anthropological research of the Côa Valley.
+The museum and vineyards are located in an area designated as a UNESCO World Heritage Site.